Abraham Tower After the Civil War

 According to his pension applications

-His great-grandson took this photo.
+His great-grandson took the above photo years later.
 It shows the place that Abraham's son, Reuben Tower, called the homeplace.
 It was located on Gaither Mountain in Harrison, Arkansas.

 He said Abraham had liked the land in Arkansas when he was there during the war.
 The state offered land to veterans.